-- assist the board of directors in providing oversight of the company's compensation policies, plans, and benefits programs; - assist the board of directors in discharging the board's responsibilities relating to oversight of the compensation of the company's executive officers (including officers reporting under Section 16 of the Exchange Act);

-- review and make recommendations to the board of directors with respect to executive officer compensation, plans, policies, and programs; and - administer our equity compensation plans for executive officers and employees.
+- assist the board of directors in providing oversight of the company's compensation policies, plans, and benefits programs; - assist the board of directors in discharging the board's responsibilities relating to oversight of the compensation of the company's executive officers (including officers reporting under Section 16 of the Exchange Act); - · review and make recommendations to the board of directors with respect to executive officer compensation, plans, policies, and programs; and - administer our equity compensation plans for executive officers and employees.

 In determining each executive officer's compensation, our compensation committee reviews our corporate financial performance and financial condition and assesses the performance of the individual executive officers.
 Individual executive officer performance is evaluated by our chief executive officer, in the case of other executive officers, and by the compensation committee, in the case of our chief executive officer.
 While our chief executive officer provides input on his compensation, he does not participate in compensation committee or board deliberations regarding his own compensation.
-Our chief executive officer meets with the compensation committee to discuss executive compensation matters and to make recommendations to the compensation committee with respect to other executive officer's recommendations.
-The compensation committee makes all final compensation decisions for our executive officers and, if necessary to comply with Rule 16b-3 of the Exchange Act, a special committee comprised solely of "non-employee directors" approves executive officer stock option awards.
+Our chief executive officer meets with the compensation committee to discuss executive compensation matters and to make recommendations to the compensation committee with respect to other executive officers.
+The compensation committee may modify individual compensation components for executive officers and is not bound to accept the chief executive officer's recommendations.
+The compensation committee makes all final compensation decisions for our executive officers.
 In addition, it is the compensation committee's practice to consult with the independent members of the board of directors prior to making material changes to our compensation policies.

 Although we generally make many compensation decisions in the first quarter of the calendar year, the compensation evaluation process is ongoing.
 Compensation discussions and decisions are designed to promote our fundamental business objectives and strategy.
-Evaluation of management performance and rewards are performed annually or more often as needed.
-The compensation committee has the discretion to (i) increase, reduce, or eliminate the bonus plan participant's bonus award, and/or (ii) increase or reduce an executive officer's base salary, in each case based upon such factors as it deems relevant in its sole discretion.
+Evaluation of management performance and rewards is performed annually or more often as needed.

-2012 Advisory Stockholder Vote on Executive Compensation
+2013 Advisory Stockholder Vote on Executive Compensation

 We value the opinions of our stockholders.
-At the 2012 annual meeting of stockholders, more than 99% of the votes cast on the say-on-pay proposal were in favor of our executive compensation program described in last year's proxy statement.
+At the 2013 annual meeting of stockholders, more than 99% of the votes cast on the say-on-pay proposal were in favor of our executive compensation program described in last year's proxy statement.
 In light of this strong stockholder support, our compensation committee affirmed our general principles and objectives relating to executive compensation and continues to apply such principles and objectives to our executive compensation program.